jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 All links are internal links to files within Org-roam.
 Doing this continuously builds up a dense network of notes.
 Some useful file-tags to have include file-tags from the [PARA method](https://praxis.fortelabs.co/the-p-a-r-a-method-a-universal-system-for-organizing-digital-information-75a9da8bfb37/).
-Again, it doesn't matter what file-tags you use, as long as these notes are able to present themselves when you want them to.
+It doesn't matter what file-tags you use, as long as these notes are able to present themselves when you want them to.

 ## What Changed? {#what-changed}